Battle of Mud Lake

-The Battle of Mud Lake/Mud Lake Massacre, also known as the "Skirmish at Mud Lake", occurred on 14 March 1865 during the Snake War in northwest Nevada Territory, at present-day Winnemucca Lake, Nevada, during the closing months of the concurrent American Civil War.
+The Battle of Mud Lake, also known as the Skirmish at Mud Lake and subsequently referred to as the Mud Lake Massacre, occurred on March 15, 1865 during the Snake War in northwest Nevada Territory, at present-day Winnemucca Lake, Nevada, during the closing months of the concurrent American Civil War.

 Battle timeline

 Fifty men from the 1st Nevada Volunteer Cavalry Battalion under Captain Almond D. Wells rode out towards Pyramid Lake in response to cattle theft in the area.
 Michno writes that upon arrival the troopers were informed by Chief Winnemucca that a band of Smoke Creek Paiutes were the likely thieves.
 However, Sarah Winnemucca wrote that her father, Chief Winnemucca, and all the young men were at Carson Sink on a hunting expedition at the time.

 Stewart states that Sarah Winnemucca and her father were in Dayton, NV at the time of the attack and that her father read about the attack in the newspaper.

 This claim is ironic because Chief Winnemucca could not read.

 Wells report stated that he took 29 of his command and two civilian guides toward Mud Lake (now Winnemucca Lake) where the camp was located.
 Wells intended to arrest the thieves and wrote that the Paiutes began firing once the cavalry approached.
 Wells surrounded the camp and the natives attempted to escape.
 The troops killed 29 Native Americans while only one was reported to have escaped.
 Several of the troopers were reported wounded in the fight.
 Wells also reported that Chief Winnemucca expressed he was pleased with Wells' victory believing it would teach the thieving bands a lesson.

-However, Sarah Winnemucca, whose sister was the sole survivor of the attack, transcribed the story from the perspective of the Kuyuidika-a Paiute; "The soldiers rode up to their encampment and fired into it, and killed almost all the people that were there.
+However, Sarah Winnemucca, whose sister was the sole survivor of the attack, transcribed the story from the perspective of the Kuyuidika-a Paiute;

+The soldiers rode up to their encampment and fired into it, and killed almost all the people that were there.
 Oh, it is a fearful thing to tell, but it must be told.
 Yes, it must be told by me.
 It was all old men, women and children that were killed; for my father had all the young men with him at the sink of Carson on a hunting excursion, or they would have been killed too.
 After the soldiers had killed all but some little children and babies still tied up in their baskets, the soldiers took them also, and set the camp on fire and threw them into the flames to see them burn alive.
 I had one baby brother killed there.
 My sister jumped on father's best horse and ran away.
 As she ran the soldiers ran after her but thanks be to the Good Father in the Spirit-land my dear sister got away.
-This almost killed my poor papa."
-Among those dead was Sarah's mother, Tuboitony.
+This almost killed my poor papa.